luketervit/luketervit/README.md

 - 👨‍🏫 Teaching Assistant at the University of Edinburgh
 - 🧪 Creating JUnit tests and custom scripts to automate student assessment
-- 📊 Working with large datasets for statistical analysis and visualization
+- 📊 Working with large datasets for statistical analysis and visualisation
 - 📚 Developing and maintaining personal projects documented on github and my website!

 ## 🛠️ Recent Projects